Many Capitol riot cases could hinge on 1st trial's outcome

-The first trial for one of the hundreds of Capitol riot prosecutions starts this week, with jury selection scheduled to begin on Monday for the case against Guy Wesley Reffitt.
+The first trial for one of the hundreds of Capitol riot prosecutions began this week, with jury selection starting Monday for the case against Guy Wesley Reffitt.
 The Texas man is charged with bringing a gun onto Capitol grounds, interfering with police officers guarding the building, and threatening his teenage children if they reported him to authorities.

 Reffitt's trial could be a bellwether for many other Capitol riot cases.
 A conviction would give prosecutors more leverage in plea talks with rioters facing the most serious charges.
 An acquittal may lead others to wait for their own day in court.